-If you are looking for places to visit in Brussels or what to do in Brussels then you are in for a treat.
+Our travel magazine team have visited Brussels to see what is on offer for UK tourists.
+If you are looking for places to visit in Brussels then you are in for a treat.
 Brussels is a magical place and attracts millions of visitors each year.
 There are lots of things to do in Brussels for people of all ages.
 Come on my journey and let me introduce you to Brussels and all the fun things you can do.

 Brussels, the capital of Belgium which many call the best city in Belgium has become a popular destination for couples wanting a romantic getaway.
 But, its not just for the romantics.
-Brussels, with its stunning architecture, packed with history and vibrant nightlife, is the perfect holiday destination for families and people of all ages.
+Brussels, with its stunning architecture, packed with history and vibrant nightlife, is the perfect holiday destination for all ages.

 One thing that really makes Brussels stand out as a great city to visit is all the wonderful food that is available down every street you walk.
 A word of warning, if you are on a diet, don’t visit Brussels as you will pile on the pounds.